sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 {:toc}

 ## Introduction
-The online test is the easiest way to deploy your own version of sitespeed.io online.
-You can add tests through a web gui or using sitespeed.io command line that can pass on the test to your test server.
+The online test is the simplest way to deploy your own version of sitespeed.io.
+You can add tests through a web GUI or by using the sitespeed.io command line, which can pass the tests to your test server.

-This is probably the best way for small/medium/large sized companies and organizations to run performance tests if you need a GUI.
+This method is ideal for small, medium, and large companies and organizations that need a GUI for running performance tests.

-To get it up and running you need the sitespeed.io server, at least one sitespeed.io testrunner and the dependencies (Redis like message broker, PostgreSQL and somewhere to store the result pages).
+To get started, you will need the sitespeed.io server, at least one sitespeed.io test runner, and the necessary dependencies (a message broker like Redis, PostgreSQL, and a place to store the result pages).

 ## Installation

-If you are a small business and need to test a website or just a few, you can deploy everything on a single server.
-If you are a large company planning to run numerous tests, you can split and run everything on different servers.
-If you plan to run tests from various parts of the world, make sure to have the web GUI, database, and Redis/queue manager in the same location.
+For small businesses needing to test one or a few websites, you can deploy everything on a single server.
+For large companies planning to run numerous tests, you can distribute the components across multiple servers.
+If you plan to run tests from various locations worldwide, ensure the web GUI, database, and Redis are located together in the same region.

 ### Node version

-To get the server and testrunner running you need to install [NodeJS](https://nodejs.org/).
-Please follow the instruction on [NodeJS](https://nodejs.org/) for your operating system.
-Install the LTS version (at the moment that is NodeJS 20).
+To get the server and test runner running, you need to install [NodeJS](https://nodejs.org/).
+Please follow the instructions on [NodeJS](https://nodejs.org/) for your operating system.
+Install the LTS version (currently, that is NodeJS 20).

 #### Install the server